Paneer Methi Masala Recipe

 This rich and creamy paneer curry comes together in under 30 minutes using a few simple ingredients.

-Paneer Masala With Methi can be made for everyday Indian-style meals or for festivals, get-togethers, and special occasions.
+This paneer masala with methi can be prepared for everyday Indian-style meals, festivals, get-togethers, and special occasions.

-The recipe can be easily doubled or tripled.
+The recipe is vegetarian and gluten-free and can be easily doubled or tripled.

 Ingredients

-Paneer – You can use homemade paneer or buy a packet from any Indian grocery store near you.
-These days Costco and Trader Joes also carry paneer in their refrigerator section.
+You can use homemade paneer or buy a packet from any Indian grocery store near you.
+Nanak is my favorite brand of paneer.
+These days, Costco, Sam’s Club, and Trader Joe’s also carry paneer in their refrigerator section.

-You can also use tofu cubes instead of paneer.
+You can also use tofu cubes as a substitute for paneer.

 For The Marination

-I like to use Kashmiri red chili powder, for better color and a less spicy taste.
+I prefer using Kashmiri red chili powder for its vibrant color and milder taste.
 You can substitute it with any red chili powder or even paprika powder.

-If mustard oil is not available, then use any oil of your choice.
+If mustard oil is unavailable, use any cooking oil.

 For The Curry

-Oil – I cook this curry in vegetable oil.
-If you want to make it richer, then replace oil with ghee or butter.
+Oil – I cook this curry in canola oil, but you can use any cooking oil.
+To make it richer, replace the oil with ghee or butter.

 Spice Powders – You will need a few basic Indian spice powders like coriander powder, salt, Kashmiri red chili powder, and turmeric powder.